|Address:||Supervisor of Assessments

 The duties of the Supervisor of Assessments (Chief County Assessment Officer - CCAO) include assisting taxpayers to ensure fair and accurate assessment of property in Hancock County, compiling assessment data from the township assessors, applying township equalization factors, maintaining ownership and exemption records, calculating farmland assessments, serving as clerk of the board of review, maintaining the GIS mapping system, ensuring proper flood plain administration, and serving as a member of the plat committee.

-PROPERTY INFORMATION --- You can find out a wealth of information concerning most properties in Hancock County by visiting the Assessment Office website (http://hancockil.devnetwedge.com).
-This website is continually being upgraded, so stop back often.
+You can find out a wealth of information concerning most properties in Hancock County by visiting the Assessment Office website (http://hancockil.devnetwedge.com).